krishnamaram3/krishnamaram3.github.io/README.md

 # biblemadeeasy

-# Domain registrar: create A records and CNAME
+# Custom domain for krishnamaram3.github.io Domain registrar: create A records and CNAME
 185.199.108.153
 185.199.109.153
 185.199.110.153